Wilf Slack

 Wilfred Norris Slack (12 December 1954 – 15 January 1989) was an English cricketer, who played in three Test matches and two One Day Internationals for England in 1986.

-A left-handed opening batsman, Slack was a victim of mysterious blackouts while playing, and he died, apparently, of a heart attack while batting in The Gambia, aged 34.
+A left-handed opening batsman, Slack was a victim of mysterious blackouts while playing, and he died, apparently of a heart attack, while batting in The Gambia, aged 34.

 Early life

 Slack's family migrated from the Windward Islands to High Wycombe in Buckinghamshire, England, when he was 11 years old.

 He was a left-handed opener and played county cricket for Middlesex between 1977 and 1988.
 He also played for his native Windward Islands in their opening seasons of the West Indies domestic competition in 1981–82 and 1982–83, at the request of Michael Findlay, the former West Indian wicket-keeper to whom he was distantly related.

-He spent time playing cricket for various local sides, progressing into the Buckinghamshire team in 1976, at the age of 21, becoming the minor county's leading run-scorer for the season, with 748.
+He attended Wellesbourne School in High Wycombe.
+Later he spent time playing cricket for Frieth and High Wycombe cricket clubs, progressing into the Buckinghamshire team in 1976, at the age of 21, becoming the minor county's leading run-scorer for the season, with 748.
 The Middlesex coach, Don Bennett, marked him as first-class county material, and he was signed by them the next year.